 A. The main criteria used by the WEO to classify the world into advanced economies and emerging market and developing economies are (1) per capita income level, (2) export diversification—so oil exporters that have high per capita GDP would not make the advanced classification because around 70% of its exports are oil, and (3) degree of integration into the global financial system.
 In the first criteria, we look at an average over a number of years given that volatility (due to say oil production) can have a marked year-to-year effect.
 Note, however, that these are not the only factors considered in deciding the classification of countries.
-As it says in the WEO Statistical Appendix, "Rather than being based on strict criteria, economic or otherwise, this classification has evolved over time with the objective of facilitating analysis by providing a reasonably meaningful organization of data."
+As it says in the WEO Statistical Appendix, "This classification is not based on strict criteria, economic or otherwise, and it has evolved over time.
+The objective is to facilitate analysis by providing a reasonably meaningful method of organizing data."
 Reclassification only happens when something marked changes or the case for change becomes overwhelming.
 For example, Malta joining the euro area was a significant change in circumstances that warranted a reclassification from an emerging market and developing economy to an advanced economy.

 Q. Which countries are included in the aggregated European Union data series?